 - Applies to bag limits established for inland lakes, experimental and special management waters, and border waters. - Does not apply to size restrictions, but may only have up to the corresponding bag limit.
-For example: five fish with three over 10 inches for a Conservation License would be two fish with only two over 10 inches. - Round odd numbers down to the nearest even number.
+For example: five fish with three over 10 inches for a Conservation License would be two fish with only two over 10 inches. - Divide the regular limit in half.
+If necessary, round down to the nearest whole number.
 For example: nine fish regular limit would be a four fish conservation limit.